coolbreeze413/qorc-onion-apps/qorc_helloworldm4fpga/README.rst

     make load-jlink

-- Load and run the design on the board using OpenOCD, using:
+- Load and run the code/design on the board using OpenOCD, using:

   (assumes the board has been booted in DEBUG mode)